-A local authority may decide that the existing permit conditions require amendment without receiving any notification or application from the operator (EP regulation 20(1)).
-This is most likely to occur when the authority decides that the conditions need varying having conducted a periodic review in accordance with EP regulation 34, or in the light of revised guidance from Defra/WAG, or because of the transfer of a permit to another operator.
-Other instances could be the revision of a relevant environmental quality standard, the declaration of an area as an air quality management area, or a requirement from the Environment Agency to revise a water-related condition.
+A local authority may decide that the existing permit conditions require amendment without receiving any notification or application from the Operator (EP regulation 20(1)).
+This is most likely to occur when the authority decides that the conditions need varying having conducted a periodic review in accordance with EP regulation 34, or in the light of revised guidance from Defra/WAG, or because of the transfer of a permit to another Operator.
+Other instances could be the revision of a relevant environmental quality standard, the declaration of an area as an air quality management area, or (in the case of LA-IPPC) a requirement from the Environment Agency to revise a water-related condition.

-If there is no such condition included in their permit, operators should be aware that there are risks to them should they fail to notify the relevant local authority of a change.
-The risks are that the authority decides that the change means that the operator is either carrying on the activity beyond the extent authorised by the existing permit, or is doing so in contravention of an existing permit condition.
+If there is no such condition included in their permit, Operators should be aware that there are risks to them should they fail to notify the relevant local authority of a change.
+The risks are that the authority decides that the change means that the Operator is either carrying on the activity beyond the extent authorised by the existing permit, or is doing so in contravention of an existing permit condition.
 Both are offences under EP regulation 38.
 On the positive side, some changes could result in a lowering (as well as, potentially, raising) of an installation's risk rating.
 These could include alterations to management or training practices, or technical changes such as the use of less toxic chemicals.

-Many changes will not have consequences for the environment and notification will be unnecessary; although there may be cases where it is nonetheless good practice for an operator to do so in order to keep the authority informed.
-It is also good practice to notify authorities of any administrative changes, such as the name or address of the operator (where the installation has not changed ownership), and authorities can simply amend the permit without going through any formal procedures.
+Many changes will not have consequences for the environment and notification will be unnecessary; although there may be cases where it is nonetheless good practice for an Operator to do so in order to keep the authority informed.
+It is also good practice to notify authorities of any administrative changes, such as the name or address of the Operator (where the installation has not changed ownership), and authorities can simply amend the permit without going through any formal procedures.

-The Industrial Emissions Directive definition of 'substantial change', which is incorporated by the EP Regulations, is "a change in the nature or functioning, or an extension, of an installation or combustion plant, waste incineration plant or waste co-incineration plant which may have significant negative effects on human health or the environment;".
-If an operator has any doubt over whether a particular change is substantial, he/she should ask the opinion of the relevant local authority.
+The IPPC Directive definition of 'substantial change', which is incorporated by the EP Regulations, is "a change in operation which, in the opinion of the regulator, may have significant negative effects on human beings or the environment".
+For installations subject to the Solvent Emissions Directive, further criteria may be relevant.

+If an Operator has any doubt over whether a particular change is substantial, he/she should ask the opinion of the relevant local authority.